 Please call if you need assistance with any of your long-term tax planning goals.

 Before investing in a mutual fund, ask whether a dividend is paid at the end of the year or whether a dividend will be paid early in the next year but be deemed paid this year.
 The year-end dividend could make a substantial difference in the tax you pay.

-Example: You invest $20,000 in a mutual fund at the end of 2016.
-You opt for automatic reinvestment of dividends, and in late December of 2016, the fund pays a $1,000 dividend on the shares you bought.
+Example: You invest $20,000 in a mutual fund in 2018.
+You opt for automatic reinvestment of dividends, and in late December of 2018, the fund pays a $1,000 dividend on the shares you bought.
 The $1,000 is automatically reinvested.

 Result: You must pay tax on the $1,000 dividend.
 You will have to take funds from another source to pay that tax because of the automatic reinvestment feature.
 The mutual fund's long-term capital gains pass through to you as capital gains dividends taxed at long-term rates, however long or short your holding period.

 The mutual fund's distributions to you of dividends it receives generally qualify for the same tax relief as long-term capital gains.
 If the mutual fund passes through its short-term capital gains, these will be reported to you as "ordinary dividends" that don't qualify for relief.